-Trusting Your Reader
+Trusting Your Tarot Reader

-The Tarot is everywhere.
+Tarot readers are everywhere.
 In nearly every bookshop you can see a shelf full of cards.
-An internet search of ‘Tarot’ gives you, incredibly, over 31 million responses, testimony to the popularity of these 78 cards now.
-From Hollywood we can also the Tarot popping up from the ever-present comically of the James Bond epic ‘Live and Let Die’ through Hammer Horror and The Exorcist (111) styling’s via the cowboy west in ‘Tombstone’ and more recently ‘Ocean’s Twelve’.
+An internet search of ‘Tarot Readers’ gives you, incredibly, over 31 million responses, testimony to the popularity of these 78 cards now.
+From Hollywood, we can also the Tarot popping up from the ever-present comically of the James Bond epic ‘Live and Let Die’ through Hammer Horror and The Exorcist (111) styling’s via the cowboy west in ‘Tombstone’ and more recently ‘Ocean’s Twelve’.

 Expressing the Tarot